diogof19/WSDL-2324/README.md

-# Art Attack, Art, Artist, and Exhibitions Search Engine
+# Art Attack - Art, Artist, and Exhibitions Search Engine

 A search engine for art built on linked-open data.
 Art Attack pools data from various public sources, namely the Smithsonian American Art Museum, DBPedia, and Wikidata.